LBCrion/sfwbar/doc/sfwbar.rst

   can use this action to set initial configuration for a widget.
 See ``Actions`` section for more details on how actions are specified.

-background_effect = [blur|none]
-  request compositor to apply a background effect underneath the widget.
-  Currently background effect protocol only allows for blue effect or no effect.

 disable = [true|false]
   disables a widget without commenting out the entire section.
   I.e. setting `disable = true;` will discard the widget definition.